robpaveza/jsrt-dotnet/readme.md

 interface from the .NET Framework.
 It is inspired by [jsrt-winrt](https://github.com/robpaveza/jsrt-winrt) but is not directly compatible.

+*Why do I care?*  If you want to extend your .NET application, or allow your users to do so, by writing some JavaScript at runtime, this allows you to do so without paying the cost of loading an HTML engine with it.
+And, it's far more convenient than the programming model supported by the HTML engine.
+(Unless you're using HTML rendering within your app, in which case using the HTML engine is pretty efficient for that).

 ## What is special about jsrt-dotnet?

 This project aims to create as seamless a bridge between your JavaScript and .NET code as